book page

 Reviewer avatar

 I’m usually wary of hype, but Game C++ Programming A Practical Introduction earns it.
-The ai chapters are concrete enough to test.
+The simulation chapters are concrete enough to test.

 Reviewer avatar